See how the intro bonus on Capital One Spark Miles for Business cards can maximize rewards in the first year.

 Because the Spark Miles card waives the annual fee in the first year, it is easy to see that you can get more out of the bigger sign-up bonus.
 In the years following, however, you might be wary of paying an annual fee.
 Consider how much you plan to put on the card before deciding which is right for you.

 Since the Spark Miles card has a 25 percent higher rewards rate than the Spark Miles Select, it is easy to offset the cost of the annual fee and still take home more each year.
 In fact, you only need a monthly spend of around $2,000 for the Spark Miles card to beat the Spark Miles Select in yearly rewards.
-If you spend less than $2,000 a month, you might be better off with the no-fee option.
+If you spend less than $2,000 a month, you might be better off with the no-annual-fee option.

 Recent changes to the Spark Miles cards